Skip to main content

 Dr. Luis Carrasco, lead author of the study, completed the research as part of a fellowship at the University of Tennessee funded by the National Institute of Mathematical and Biological Synthesis (NIMBioS).
 (Carrasco is now working as an applied scientist at Descartes Labs.)
 He explains, "There is a question in ecology of whether relationships between biodiversity and environmental variables can be scaled.
 In other words, can we generalize those relationships across both local and global scales?
 We wanted to know if the relationships stayed stable across scales, in different geographies, and between different species."
 A better understanding of the drivers of biodiversity and how they work at different scales will help researchers build better predictive models.

 To answer these questions, Carrasco and his co-authors leveraged NEON data for small mammals, ground beetles, and land birds to explore species richness at 27 NEON terrestrial field sites at individual plot and whole site levels.
 Species richness is a very simple measure of biodiversity that just looks at the total number of different species found in an area within each taxonomic group, without any measure of relative abundance.
 Concurrently-collected meteorological and airborne remote sensing data at the NEON sites allowed them to look for correlations between species richness and environmental variables at both the plot level and site level.
-Lidar data from the NEON airborne observation platform (AOP) provided information on site topography and vegetation structure, while climate data, including temperature and precipitation, was taken from site metadata.
+Lidar data from the NEON airborne observation platform (AOP) provided information on site topography and vegetation structure, while data, including temperature and precipitation, was taken from site metadata.
 Glacial history (not a NEON data product) was used as a proxy for site history.

 Pitfall trap used for beetle data collection